 After the vote, Middle Ward representative Jenn Mayo, the race’s strongest advocate on council, acknowledged last year’s Criterium was imperfect but said it shortcomings will be addressed.

 “The business owners felt it was a good event but it just needed to be managed better and advertised better.
 And we all agreed on that,” Mayo said, recounting a mid-summer meeting she had with representatives of the Chesco Grand Prix—the cycling body that organized the race—and several borough businesses.

 Mayo admitted that, because of the unusually short period between the race’s approval and the starting gun—18 days to be exact—the Criterium was deficient in a host of areas.
 It didn’t have adequate volunteers, race marshals, refreshments, or invites to VIPs.

-She added that the first race’s looping course, its design also something of a last ditch effort, has been improved as well.
+She added that the first race’s looping course, its design also , has been improved as well.
 The complaint several borough businesses had with June's route, Mayo said, was that they suffered the consequences of Bridge Street being shut down for the day—which discouraged regular weekend customers from coming out—without getting the benefit of extra foot traffic from the course passing their shops.

 To address that concern, this year’s course will pass more borough businesses.

 “It will include all the main parts of Bridge Street, from Columbia all the way down to Starr,” Mayo said.